Associate Professor of Law

 Professor Chavez is licensed as both an attorney and a certified public accountant in California.
 He left his position as the Director of Legal Research and Writing at the University of California at Davis to teach at Chase.
-He has written regarding the decennial census and the redistricting of election districts.
+He has written regarding climate change and climate engineering, the redistricting of election districts, and the decennial census.

 - Civil Procedure

 A Napoleonic Approach to Climate Change: The Geoengineering Branch, 5 WASHINGTON & LEE JOURNAL OF ENERGY, CLIMATE, AND THE ENVIRONMENT __ (forthcoming 2014)

 The Red and Blue Golden State: Why California's Proposition 11 Will Not Produce More Competitive Elections, Vol. 14, No. 2 CHAPMAN LAW REVIEW 311 (2011)